max-ivy/learn-chinese-3000/README.md

 # Learn Chinese 3000

-Mandarin Flashcards is a web application that helps users learn Mandarin Chinese vocabulary using a flashcard system.
+Learn Chinese 3000 is a web application that helps users learn Mandarin Chinese vocabulary using a flashcard system.
 Users can navigate through the cards, add new cards, delete cards, and upload CSV files with vocabulary data.